Read 1 Peter

 I am going to focus on the book of 1 Peter, found in the new testament of the Bible.
 This short letter is written by the apostle Peter to the elect, chosen by God, sanctified for obedience through the blood of Yeshua our Messiah.

 It is important to know who wrote the words in the Bible, and whom they were originally written.
 Peter was writing a word of encouragement to the believers, that were scattered and dispersed among the nations.
 These people were not having an easy life, many of them had lived rough lives up until their understanding of the gospel of Yeshua was taught to them.
 That is that Yeshua the Messiah came to redeem all who will seek Him in truth and love, and anyone can become a child of God.

 You may be wondering what does this passage have to do with marriage.
 Everything!
 Peter is telling the reader how to live a Godly life with others.
 The first human relationship that we have is with our spouse.
 So, every command and teaching in the Bible that discusses how we should treat others, applies first to our marriage.
 We must start at home.
 So let’s take a look.

 Number 1: We must seek to be Holy in all our conduct.

 Practical application: You are having a disagreement with your spouse, and you find neither of you are understanding each other.
 You are not sober minded.
 So, it is time to stop the conversation and come back to it later, if necessary.
-We have to ask ourselves would Christ raise his voice at his bride in this situation?
-Would Christ offer grace and humbly serve in this situation?
+We have to ask ourselves would Yeshua raise his voice at his bride in this situation? or Would our Messiah offer grace and humbly serve in this situation?

 Wow, that is a huge calling, thank goodness we have the Spirit of Messiah to guide us.

-Number 2: We have to put all our evil tendencies and malicious behavior behind us, and seek have to the pure things of God.
+Number 2: We have to put all our evil tendencies and malicious behavior behind us, and seek the pure things of God.